codeweaver33/mob-boss/README.md

 4) Configure the mob-boss.yaml file with the appropriate configurations for your organization.
 You will need to provide the github urls that will be used by mob-boss for the CVS tracking of the rules.
 You will also need to enable/disable the categories that you wish for suricata to use.
 Also provide the url to the rules download location, and the temp-dir that you created in step 3.

-5) When you run mob-boss for the first time the rule_state.conf file will be created, but it will not be populated correctly.
-You will need to run generateRuleState.py providing it with the path to the all.rules file as well as where you want the rule\_state.conf file to be output.
-This will create a properly formatted and fully populated rule_state.conf file.

 Usage
 -----